SkylineCommunications/dataminer-docs-connectors/connector/doc/NHK_Snapshot_Manager.md

 # NHK Snapshot Manager

 The **NHK Snapshot Manager** is a virtual connector designed to take snapshots of elements and create Debug Elements using created Snapshots and Debug Connectors.
 NHK_CreateSnapshots and NHK_CreateDebugElements Automation Scripts are required in order to create Snapshots and Debug Elements.
-Debug connectors are created using Protocol Debug Tools
+Debug Connectors are created using Protocol Debug Tools

 ## About